-Heidi Williamson is a poet, writing tutor and mentor.
+Heidi is a poet, writing tutor and mentor.
 She studied poetry and prose at the UEA and regularly teaches for arts and literature organisations in the UK.

 Her first collection ‘Electric Shadow’ (Bloodaxe, 2011) was a Poetry Book Society Recommendation and shortlisted for the Seamus Heaney Centre Prize for Poetry.
 Her second collection, ‘The Print Museum’ (Bloodaxe, 2016), won the EAW Book by the Cover Award and the 2016 East Anglian Book Award for Poetry.
 Her third collection ‘Return by Minor Road’ is published by Bloodaxe in June 2020.